ISAC-SIMO/ISAC-SIMO/README.md

 ISAC-SIMO is a system to validate that the intervention work done for homeowners in Colombia has been done correctly and safely.
 It is a Build Change project supported by a grant from IBM.

+## Related GitHub repos

+* [ISAC-SIMO-Django-Backend](https://github.com/Code-and-Response/ISAC-SIMO-Django-Backend) - Back end for managing the machine learning model pipeline.
+* [ISAC-SIMO-React-Native-App](https://github.com/Code-and-Response/ISAC-SIMO-React-Native-App) - This is the end-user facing mobile app for the homeowner.

 ## Contents

 1. [Target users](#target-users)